Research and teaching centre

 Tracking particle transport in a crack

-E.g. Ensuring the safety of a radioactive waste package in an accidental scenario of cracking of its mortar containment barrier.
-Micro-CT allows in-situ visualisation of model aerosol particles that have migrated into the crack.
-The transport mechanisms (retention and/or diffusion) of the particles within the cracked mortar can be identified.
+For example, guaranteeing the safety of a radioactive waste package in an accident scenario where its mortar containment barrier cracks.
+Micro-CT allows in-situ visualization of model aerosol particles that have migrated into the crack.
+The particle transport mechanisms (retention and/or diffusion) involved within the cracked mortar can be identified.

 Thesis Alexis Boccheciampe, 2022.
 Study of the transport of particles through controlled cracks synthesized in a confining mortar: contribution of X-ray micro-tomography.